Priyamvada554/Quiz_App/README.md

-📘 Quiz App
+🎯 Interactive Quiz Application

-An interactive and responsive Quiz Application built using HTML, CSS, and JavaScript.
+An engaging and responsive Quiz Application built using HTML, CSS, and JavaScript.
-It features real-time validation, a countdown timer, visual feedback, and a clean UI/UX.
+It features real-time validation, a countdown timer, smooth UI interactions, and a clean user experience.

 🔥 Features

-⏳ 15-second countdown timer for every question
+⏳ 15-second countdown timer for each question

 ❓ 10 MCQs with automatic validation

-✅❌ Green & red visual feedback for correct and wrong answers
+✅❌ Instant visual feedback: green for correct, red for wrong answers

-🚫 Auto-disable options once an answer is selected
+🚫 Options disable automatically after selection

-📈 Smooth progress bar
+📈 Smooth progress bar to track quiz flow

-📝 Final result screen showing score & percentage
+📝 Final result screen showing score and percentage

-📱 Fully responsive design
+📱 Fully responsive design for all devices

-⚡ Beginner-friendly, clean, and organized code structure
+⚡ Beginner-friendly & well-structured codebase

-📚 What This Project Taught Me
+📚 What I Learned

 Handling user interactions and click events

-Working with timers using setInterval() & setTimeout()
+Using setInterval() and setTimeout() for managing timers

-Dynamic DOM manipulation for updating questions, scores, and UI
+Dynamically updating the DOM for questions, options, and score

-Structuring & organizing frontend code properly
+Writing clean, modular, and organized frontend code

-Creating simple, smooth, and user-friendly UI/UX
+Designing a simple, smooth, and intuitive UI/UX

 🛠️ Tech Stack